gabo01/artid/README.md

     restore    Restores all files of the backup to their original locations update     Updates the current backup or makes a new one if it does not exist
 ```

+## Contributing

+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for a reference about the style guide, conventions
+on code, tests and commit messages.

+Any contributions you make will be automatically licensed under the MIT License unless told
+otherwise.

 ## License